lumue/docker-jdk-ydl/README.md

 # docker-debian-jdk
-a docker image for java applications. build on debian:experimental
+a docker base image for getdown. build on debian:experimental